 This way I don’t waste any time on small frivolous tasks that are not going to get me closer to my goals.

-Benefits of being intentional with your time
+4 amazing benefits of being intentional with your time

 As a busy mom, your wheels never stop turning.
 Even in your sleep, you wake up at 3 am because you just remembered you never put the clothes in the dryer.